sybrew/the-seo-framework/readme.txt

 	* Unregistered Taxonomies' transient keys now have an expected outcome, like on bbPress Forums.
 	* Transient key generation static cache now works on terms and taxonomies.
 	* New Settings Update notification now really doesn't pop up when no New Settings have been found.
+	* Plausible incorrect root Canonical URL when no path is given.

 **For developers:**

 * **Added:**
+	/
 	* When generating a cache key with an unknown given type, a "doingitwrong" notice is emitted.
 	* Debugging can now be done on the front-end as well.
 	* Debugging now shows variable type information and has better indentation.
+	* TODO When The SEO Framework debugging is enabled, the whole output will be shown within the footer, even the ones that shouldn't be output.
 * **Improved:**
 	* `AutoDescription_Query::is_archive()` now also checks other Archive Types rather than only relying on WordPress core is_archive().
 	* `AutoDescription_Search::search_filter()` now also checks for the `s` query variable requests being present prior to filtering.